Eternal (War of Ages album)

-Eternal is the fifth full-length album by Christian metal band War of Ages.
+Eternal is the fourth studio album by American Christian metal band War of Ages.
 The album was released in the United States on April 13, 2010.
 It is the last album by the band to feature rhythm guitarist Branon Bernatowicz, and bassist T.J.
 Alford.
+A re-recorded, remixed and remastered 15th anniversary edition of the album was released on June 13, 2025.

+Background

+In March of 2010 War of Ages shared a tentative release date of April 13 for the record.
+A music video for the track "Collapse" was released in May of 2010.

 Track listing

+̽ 15th anniversary edition of "Desire" removes Lambesis' vocal track.